sciZer0/7/v/README.md

 # Elements of New Ideology

-With blockchain technology, it will be impossible to control creators' ownership over digitizable things.
+With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things.

 Change or die.